Hybrid bikes are an excellent choice for urban commuting, for running errands around town or just for recreational riding.

 Choose a hybrid bike with one gear for easy commuting and for travel on smooth roads.
 Hybrid bikes that have as many as 27 gears will give you a wider selection of riding experiences.

-The more gears the bike has, the greater the number of riding choices you will get.
+The more gears the hybrid bike has, the greater the number of riding choices you will get.

-What should I look for to find the best hybrid bike at this price point?
+What should I look for to find the best hybrid bike at this price range?